brson/blog.rust-lang.org/_posts/2016-08-09-Shape-of-errors-to-come.md

 There are changes afoot in the Rust world.
 If you've tried out the latest nightly, you'll notice something is *a little different*.
 For the past few months we've been working on new way of reporting errors that's easier to read and understand.
-This is part of an on-going compaign to improve Rust's usability across the board.
+This is part of an on-going campaign to improve Rust's usability across the board.

 Let's dive in and see what's changed!
 We'll start with a simple example: